loicdescotte/Play2-HTML5Tags/README.md

 And the browser will check that the field contains an email address.

 The same trick is working with `number` input type if you use max/min constraints.

+## Important notes

+  ## MinLength behaviour

+  As 'minLength' does not exist in HTML5 specification, a regular expression pattern will be used to simulate it.
+  If you need both 'minLength' and 'pattern' on a field, write the min length constraint directly in your regex pattern (e.g. add '{2,}' to your pattern for minLength=2)

+  ## Browser regex patterns

+  You can check pattern compatibility with Javascript regular expressions (used by browsers) here : [here] (http://regexpal.com/) (check the 'Dot matches all') option.

 ## How to install it